YaLTeR/wl-clipboard-rs/README.md

 match is_primary_selection_supported() {
     Ok(supported) => {
         // We have our definitive result.
-False means that either data-control version 1
+False means that ext/wlr-data-control is present
-        // is present (which does not support the primary selection), or that data-control
+        // and did not signal the primary selection support, or that only wlr-data-control
-        // version 2 is present and it did not signal the primary selection support.
+        // version 1 is present (which does not support primary selection).
     },
     Err(PrimarySelectionCheckError::NoSeats) => {
         // Impossible to give a definitive result.
 Primary selection may or may not be
         // supported.

-        // The required protocol (data-control version 2) is there, but there are no seats.
+        // The required protocol (ext-data-control, or wlr-data-control version 2) is there,
-        // Unfortunately, at least one seat is needed to check for the primary clipboard
+        // but there are no seats.
+Unfortunately, at least one seat is needed to check for the
-        // support.
+        // primary clipboard support.
     },
-    Err(PrimarySelectionCheckError::MissingProtocol { .. }) => {
+    Err(PrimarySelectionCheckError::MissingProtocol) => {
         // The data-control protocol (required for wl-clipboard-rs operation) is not
         // supported by the compositor.
     },